Best AI Tools for Data Analysis in 2026: 10 Tools Ranked by Use Case

 3. Google Gemini — Best for Google Ecosystem Integration

-What it does: Gemini 2.5 Pro is natively multimodal and deeply integrated across Google Workspace.
-Its thinking mode lets it reason step-by-step through complex data problems, and Deep Research can autonomously investigate topics across the web and your connected data sources before synthesizing findings.
+What it does: Google Gemini is natively multimodal and available across Google Workspace through separate surfaces — Gemini in Sheets and Gemini in BigQuery — rather than one universal data connection.
+Its thinking mode reasons step-by-step through complex problems, and Deep Research can autonomously investigate topics across the web before synthesizing findings.

 Key capabilities: